Sitting Through: A Retreat for Creativity, Meditation, and Connection

 Michael is dedicated to empowering individuals to embrace their unique paths through mindful presence, creativity, and compassion.

-• This is not a silent meditation retreat and has it’s own special format.
-You will be sent detailed information upon registration.
-Thank you!
+• This is not a silent meditation retreat and has its own special format.
+For more information and inquiries, please email admin@sittingthrough.com.

-• This is not a silent meditation retreat and has it’s own special format.
-Michael Krass will email detailed information.
+• This is not a silent meditation retreat and has its own special format.
 Thank you!

 Nature in Dharma, Dharma in Nature